JoshuaWBaldino/IsItClosed/README.md

-# IsItClosed
+# IsItClosed - Restuaraunt Times ONLY
 Help Freshmen at WVU learn the closing times of Dinning locations affiliated with WVU.
-Maybe I will update it.
-Let me know if you would like one!